Revised 7 Dec. 2024

 Silurus triostegus Heckel 1843 tri-, from tres (L.), three; stegus, from stégō (Gr. στέγω), to cover, allusion not explained nor evident; the only “three” mentioned by Heckel refers to its three dorsal-fin rays, which distinguished it from S. glanis

-Wallago Bleeker 1851 presumably local name (sometimes spelled wallagoo) for W. attu in India
+Wallago Bleeker 1851 presumably from Walaga, Telugu and Tamil name of W. attu in India

 Wallago attu (Bloch & Schneider 1801) from Attu-vahlay, Malayan name for this catfish in southern India